Finneyyy/ams-final-project/README.md

 - Version Control System (VCS): **Git** was used for version control and all memebers of the team had their repositories hoted on **GitHub**.
 Each developer created a different branch to isolate from the main version of the apllication.
 The main branch also contained a **development** to integrate the different branches code to test.
 The structure of the branches lokk as follow:
  ![](images/github.PNG)

-- Database: **MySQL** - we will need to change from an in-memory database and onboard it to the cloud.
-MySQL is an easy-to-use database.
+- Database: **MySQL** - We changed from an in-memory database to the AWS RDS database.

 - Continuous Integration / Continuous Deployment (CI/CD): **Jenkins**.
 This helps automate the parts of software development related to building, testing, and deploying, facilitating continuous integration and continuous delivery.
 With the CI/CD pipeline configured and enabled, each developer completes the feature development and commits to the main integration branch and the CI/CD pipeline is triggered to perform each of the individual integration stages.